 万事休す: a hopeless situation where there is nothing you can do

-Note that compared to 背水の陣, these phrase have much more negative connotations.
+* Compared to 背水の陣, these phrases have much more negative connotations.

-I tackled this work 背水の陣で (by pulling out all the stops in a last stand)
+I tackled this work by pulling out all the stops in the last stand.

-In order to win the league, we must achieve a victory in this match by any means.
-This is exactly 背水の陣 (a last stand).
+In order to win the league, we must achieve a victory in this match at all cost.
+This is exactly the last stand.

-Tanaka, who 背水の陣で臨んだ (faced the game in a last stand), scored the first victory in this season.
+Tanaka, who faced the game in his last stand, scored the first victory in this season.